Stoicism and CBT: Is Therapy a Philosophical Pursuit?

 Control

-Stoics recognized we don’t have complete control over our circumstances– our reputations, the way people treat us, etc. But we do have control over our own thoughts and beliefs.
-They believed we should concentrate our energy into these things we truly do control, and that doing so will give us the best opportunity to influence the world around us for the better.
+Stoics recognized we don’t have complete control over our circumstances– our reputations, the way people treat us, etc. But we do have some control over our own thoughts and beliefs.
+They believed we should concentrate our energy into these things, the things we can control, and that doing so will give us the best opportunity to influence our own lives and the world around us for the better.

 Stoicism and CBT: a difference of scope